 Frequently Asked Questions:

 What is the process?
-After applying, we will contact you if we have any suitable openings.
+Once you have completed an application form, we will contact you if we have any suitable openings.
 At that point, we will set up a meeting time to discuss your art practice and explain the role of the tenant-artist in the Space 4 Art community.

 What size are the studios?
 The work only studios run from 120 – 640 square feet and the live/work are 750 – 1,000 square feet.